 Animation of Ceres

-Dawn's mission to Vesta and Ceres is managed by the Jet Propulsion Laboratory for NASA's Science Mission Directorate in Washington.
+NASA's Jet Propulsion Laboratory, Pasadena, California, manages the Dawn mission for NASA's Science Mission Directorate in Washington.
 Dawn is a project of the directorate's Discovery Program, managed by NASA's Marshall Space Flight Center in Huntsville, Alabama.
+The University of California at Los Angeles (UCLA) is responsible for overall Dawn mission science.
+Orbital Sciences Corp. in Dulles, Virginia, designed and built the spacecraft.
 UCLA is responsible for overall Dawn mission science.
-Orbital Sciences Corp. of Dulles, Virginia, designed and built the spacecraft.
-JPL is managed for NASA by the California Institute of Technology in Pasadena.
-The framing cameras were provided by the Max Planck Institute for Solar System Research, Gottingen, Germany, with significant contributions by the German Aerospace Center (DLR) Institute of Planetary Research, Berlin, and in coordination with the Institute of Computer and Communication Network Engineering, Braunschweig.
-The visible and infrared mapping spectrometer was provided by the Italian Space Agency and the Italian National Institute for Astrophysics, built by Selex ES, and is managed and operated by the Italian Institute for Space Astrophysics and Planetology, Rome.
-The gamma ray and neutron detector was built by Los Alamos National Laboratory, New Mexico, and is operated by the Planetary Science Institute, Tucson, Arizona.
+The Dawn framing cameras were developed and built under the leadership of the Max Planck Institute for Solar System Research, Gottingen, Germany, with significant contributions by German Aerospace Center (DLR), Institute of Planetary Research, Berlin, and in coordination with the Institute of Computer and Communication Network Engineering, Braunschweig.
+The Framing Camera project is funded by the Max Planck Society, DLR, and NASA/JPL.
+The Italian Space Agency and the Italian National Astrophysical Institute are international partners on the mission team.